 BIW ET282 : Design Practices - The goal of this course is to give students the skills required to make sound decisions when developing any design.
 Emphasis will be on concept development while considering manufacturing processes, cost, material selection, standardization, design evaluation and prototype development.
 Students will also develop skills and become familiar with types of tradeoffs required in a fast track design environment.
-Prerequisites: MS203 or MS204, and EG210.
+Prerequisites: BIW EG252.
 Rec.
 2, Cr.
 2.